DESIGNWNOY

 Engagement is the gateway to Comprehension

 Designing for middle schoolers meant constantly balancing structure with freedom.
 Students craved creativity and story, while teachers needed strategy and skill-building.
 The breakthrough came when we stopped choosing between them, and designed for the overlap.
+What started as a classroom tool became something more: a world where comprehension feels like adventure, not homework.

 Designing for middle schoolers meant constantly balancing structure with freedom.
 Students craved creativity and story, while teachers needed strategy and skill-building.
 The breakthrough came when we stopped choosing between them, and designed for the overlap.
+What started as a classroom tool became something more: a world where comprehension feels like adventure, not homework.

 Future Steps